chivalry/FMEasyAudit/README.md

 <img src="fmeasyaudit_logo.png" width="30" height="30"> FMEasyAudit
 ===================================================================

+This is my own GitHub fork of Tim Dietrich's excellent FMEasyAudit FileMaker logging solution.
+At the start, it's just going to be a set up of the project organized for GitHub, but eventually I'll be adding features and perhaps updating the solution to more closely conform to the [modularfilemaker.org](http://modularfilemaker.org) standards.
+The documentation below is taken directly from Tim's original [fmeasyaudit.com](http://fmeasyaudit.com) web site, and so may be slightly wrong in some cases, particularly with the download links.
+All that will be corrected at some point in the near future.

 FMEasyAudit is an open source solution for implementing logging and auditing of FileMaker databases.